accordproject/techdocs/docs/accordproject-installation.md

 ## Prerequisites

-Before you can install Cicero, you must first obtain and configure the following dependency:
+Before you install Cicero, you must first obtain and configure the following dependency:

 * [Node.js v8.x (LTS)](http://nodejs.org): We use Node to generate the documentation, run a
   development web server, run tests, and generate distributable files.
 Depending on your system,